Work with attributes

 FlowFile attributes

 All data in Apache NiFi is represented by an abstraction called FlowFile.
 A FlowFile has two main parts: content and attributes.
-Information about the FlowFile is available by clicking the info icon on the List queue page of the flow queue context menu.
+Information about the FlowFile is available by clicking the icon on the List queue page of the flow queue context menu.

 For a complete list of core attributes, see FlowFile in the NiFi Developer Guide.